PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:55:46
+Last updated: 2024-04-02 16:56:19
-Random Quote: Value your friendship.
-Value your relationships. - Barbara Bush
+Random Quote: He who controls others may be powerful, but he who has mastered himself is mightier still. - Laozi